-Christina Standerfer (Ph.D., University of Colorado) is Faculty Director of the Office of Community Engagement and Associate Professor of Communication at the University of Arkansas Clinton School of Public Service.
+Christina Standerfer (Ph.D., University of Colorado) is Professor Emeritus of Communication at the University of Arkansas Clinton School of Public Service.

 Standerfer served as a 2012-13 Fulbright Lecturing Scholar at University Marin Barleti in Tirana, Albania.
 During her time in Albania, she worked with U.N.
 Women and the U.S. Embassy delivering workshops and reports on public speaking, policy debate, conflict transformation, and effective advocacy.
 Subsequently, she served as a Fulbright Scholar peer reviewer for applicants seeking placement in Eastern European countries.
 She is currently a Fulbright Scholar Alumni Ambassador.

 Standerfer’s most current work focuses on ways to curb rising rates of diabetes.
 She has been awarded grants from the Arkansas Department of Health and the Kettering Foundation to conduct qualitative research, including conduct focus groups, interviews, and round table discussions with a wide variety of stakeholders including community members, health care providers, and policy makers to gather and synthesize diverse perceptions of the disease and ways to best address it.
 This work has resulted in a number of technical reports as well as academic presentations and publications.